CJ-Chen/TBtools-II/README.md

-​	Up to now, it contains functions more than that listed <u>HERE</u>:
+​	Up to now, it contains functions more than that listed HERE:

 ------